erroronline1/qualitymanagement/readme.md

 [back to top](#a-quality-management-software)

 # but i am no programmer!
-**main goal of this system is not to have a simple solution out of the box but to bypass administrative it restrictions.** to customize this software to your needs it is definitely neccessary to have someone change values within the vba-macros as well as the javascript configuration files. you might at least know someone who does this as a hobby and is happy to do that for you for a couple of drinks. or after these...
+**main goal of this system is not to have a simple solution out of the box but to bypass administrative it restrictions. at least if you are a subdivision of a bigger company that has special rules you have to bypass somehow.** to customize this software to your needs it is definitely neccessary to have someone change values within the vba-macros as well as the javascript configuration files. you might at least know someone who does this as a hobby and is happy to do that for you for a couple of drinks. or after these...
 **on the bright side everything is open source and can be maintained by any programmer/webdeveloper/webdeveloping agency that does javascript and knows how to access the visual basic editor via the office developer tab!**